Mercenaries in India: European mercenaries in India

 Thousands of Europeans took up service at the courts of rulers all over India.
 These mercenaries for the most part came from the margins of their respective societies.
 During the first war between Bahamani Sultanate and Vijayanagara Empire, launched in 1365 by Muhammad Shah I, both sides imported their artillery guns and employed Turkish and European gunners to man them.

 European mercenaries served in the courts of Indian rulers for 300 years, beginning with the large-scale defections of soldiers from Portuguese Goa in the 16th century, followed by a series of defections of British soldiers and laymen from the British East India Company bridgehead at Surat in the 17th century.
 During Portuguese explorer Vasco da Gama's first historic journey to India in 1498, he observed that there were Italian mercenaries in the employ of various Rajahs on the Malabar coast.
 Two of da Gama's own crewmen had left him to join the Italians in the service of a Malabar Rajah for higher wages.

 Portuguese historian João de Barros stated that there were at least 2,000 Portuguese fighting in the armies of various Indian princes in 1565.
 Among these mercenaries included the indigenous Goan Christian and Bombay East Indian Christian soldiers and sailors.
-The Mahratta ruler Shivaji employed many Portuguese and hundreds of Goans and Bombay East Indians in his navy, until they were persuaded by the colonial authorities in Goa to desert.
-They were generally sought after as artillery experts by the Moghuls and Marathas.
-When the Mughals complained to the Portuguese viceroy António de Melo e Castro, about the Portuguese soldiers serving under the Marathas, the latter responded with a letter stating that he had no control over the Portuguese and native Christian officers in Shivaji's army, just as he had no control over the mercenaries serving in the Mughal and other armies.
+The Maratha ruler Shivaji employed many Portuguese and hundreds of Goans and Bombay East Indians in his navy, until they were persuaded by the colonial authorities in Goa to desert.
+They were generally sought after as artillery experts by the Mughals and Marathas.
+When the Mughals complained to the Portuguese viceroy António de Melo e Castro about the Portuguese soldiers serving under the Marathas, the latter responded with a letter stating he had no control over the Portuguese and native Christian officers in Shivaji's army, just as he had no control over the mercenaries serving in the Mughal and other armies.